-The 2020 Performance Rights are performance tested over a three-year period from 1 July 2019 to 30 June 2022.
+The 2021 Performance Rights will be performance tested over a three-year period from 1 July 2020 to 30 June 2023.
 The hurdles used to determine performance are Absolute Total Shareholder Return (TSR) and Earnings per Share (EPS) performance.
-Subsequent to the year end it has been determined that 98% of the 2020 Performance Rights have vested and 2% will be forfeited.
+Subsequent to the year end it has been determined that 100% of the 2021 Performance Rights have vested.